 - You should be familiar with the basic techniques of Guitar, like how to play a string, or how to hold the guitar

-The 2nd part of this serious which picks up where we left off.
-It starts with learning notes on the 5th & 6th strings, then introduce the accidentals to fill in the spaces on the frets we left it.
+The 2nd part of this serious picks up where we left off.
+It starts with learning notes on the 5th & 6th strings, then introduces the accidentals to fill in the spaces on the frets we left it.

 Then we going to switch our focus to the right hand, by learning the chord technique and how to play 2 or more notes at the same time.
-This section will be filled with exercises to make sure that you get the technique right, as this what differs the classical guitarist from other type of guitar playing like electric and folk.
+This section will be filled with exercises to make sure that you get the technique right, as this is what differentiates the classical guitarist from other types of guitar playing like electric and folk.

-Finally at the end we will take a look at one of the most important technique on guitar which is Arpeggio, and play one of the most famous Flamenco pieces of all time: The Malaguena.
+Finally, at the end we will take a look at one of the most important techniques on guitar like Arpeggio, and play one of the most famous Flamenco pieces of all time: The Malaguena.

 So, here is your chance to really play classical guitar.
-All the lessons are broken down in easy to follow steps.
+All the lessons are broken down into easy to follow steps.
 I will not leave a single note, or technique not fully explained.

 If you've playing guitar for months or even years and struggling to take your playing to the next level, this course is definitely for you.
 Reading standard music notation is a must for this course, so If you can't read it why don't you check out my first course in this serious then come back and continue with this one.